myriadrf/LimePSB-RPCM/docs/v1.2/index.rst

 Raspberry Pi CM4/5 Configuration
 --------------------------------------

-LimePSB-RPCM board has several headers and a DIP switch dedicated for Raspberry Pi CM4/5 configuration, debug, analog inputs or other purposes.
+LimePSB RPCM board has several headers and a DIP switch dedicated for Raspberry Pi CM4/5 configuration, debug, analog inputs or other purposes.
 SYS Header (J12) pins, schematic signal names and description are given in Table 3.

 .. table:: Table 3.
 SYS header (J12) pinout